memgraph/starlink/blog-post/blog-post.md

 ---
-title: Low Latency Routing in the Starlink Satellite Network
+title: Using Graph Databases for Low Latency Routing in the Starlink Satellite Network
-description:
+description: Using Memgraph DB to find optimal routes in satellite networks
 authors: Team Tolkien
 ---

-# Low Latency Routing in the Starlink Satellite Network
+# Using Graph Databases for Low Latency Routing in the Starlink Satellite Network
 ## Introduction
 Providing worldwide broadband internet is a popular problem **SpaceX** is currently pursuing with their **Starlink** project.
 The plan is to send thousands of satellites into Earth’s orbit which will provide thorough space coverage, as well as low latency transmission.

 Low latency transmission is a key factor when trying to deliver high-speed internet access.
-It doesn’t depend solely on satellite laser performances, but also on the transmission route itself, which is supposed to be as short as possible.
-In other words, the shorter the path the laser beam needs to travel, the faster the internet connection.
+It doesn’t depend solely on the data transfer rate, but also on the transmission route itself, which is supposed to be as short as possible.
+In other words, the shorter the path the data needs to travel, the faster the internet connection.

-Finding the shortest path between locations is a common problem tackled by graph theory, so the ideal approach to the transmission speed problem would be to use graph concepts and algorithms.
+Finding the shortest path between locations is a common problem tackled by graph theory, so the ideal approach to the transmission routing problem would be to use graph concepts and algorithms.

 In this post, we will explore how graph analytics and graph theory can be used to model the Starlink constellation and optimize transmission paths to ensure high-speed internet access almost anywhere on the planet.
 You can also visit our [**Starlink Simulator**](http://starlink.memgraph.com/) and see the results for yourself.
 <br /><br />